 The OER+SC project team of Maria, Will, and Josh are in active development of an openly-licensed introduction to our profession, to be published by ACRL in 2020.
 Scholarly Communication and Open Culture was conceived as an open textbook of scholarly communication librarianship, which we hope may be a vehicle to increase instruction on SC topics in LIS programs, as well as serve as a resource for continuing education.
 The idea of the book was the cornerstone of our initial collaboration, and we’ve discussed it with and benefited from feedback from so many valued colleagues and mentors, so it’s very exciting to see it coming to fruition.

-The book will consist of three units.
-Unit 1 defines scholarly communication and scholarly communication librarianship, and provides an introduction to the social, economic, technological, and legal backgrounds that underpin and shape scholarly communication work in libraries.
-Unit 2 begins with an introduction to “open”, broadly conceived.
+The book will consist of three Parts.
+Part 1 defines scholarly communication and scholarly communication librarianship, and provides an introduction to the social, economic, technological, and legal backgrounds that underpin and shape scholarly communication work in libraries.
+Part 2 begins with an introduction to “open”, broadly conceived.
 We’re privileged to be working with four amazing section editors, who are developing sections on different permutations and practices of open.
 Read more about them and their vision for their sections below:

 - Amy Buckland is developing a section on open access